 This is why keto high-fiber breakfast bread makes for the perfect breakfast meal.

 What’s more, it can easily be customized.
 Just add your favorite low-carb seeds and nuts.
-And of course, it’s less than 3 net carbs!
+And, of course, it’s less than 3 net carbs!

 So, what can we do if we want to stay regular on a low-carb diet?

-What you want is a psyllium powder that is plain and not loaded with sugars or other unnecessary fillers.
+What you want is psyllium powder that is plain and not loaded with sugars or other unnecessary fillers.
 Once your body gets fully keto-adapted you will find that staying regular is no longer an issue.

-Looking for delicious high fiber low carb foods is a great way to ensure you are including enough fiber in your diet.
+Looking for delicious, high fiber low carb foods is a great way to ensure you are including enough fiber in your diet.

 Soluble Fiber

-When it comes to psyllium powder it contains mostly soluble fiber.
-When soluble fiber is digested it creates a gel-like consistency in our digestive tract.
+When it comes to psyllium powder, it contains mostly soluble fiber.
+When soluble fiber is digested, it creates a gel-like consistency in our digestive tract.
 Why is this gel consistency a good thing?

 It also gives you the added satiety you want when trying to lose or maintain your weight.